Positioning Isn’t Just for Wheelchair Use

 - Feet slightly apart with toes pointed forward5

-If you notice the person’s body is not aligned appropriately, you can use common household items as a positioning aid.
-Pillows provide soft support that can be rolled, folded, and tucked under the body.
-Towels, and wash cloths can also be rolled to make forearm supports, hand rolls, trochanter rolls, and more.5 If the individual is completely immobile, it’s important to change their position at least every two hours.5
+If you notice the person’s body is not aligned appropriately, then you can use common household items as a positioning aid.
+For example, pillows provide soft support that can be rolled, folded, and tucked under the body.
+Additionally, towels, and wash cloths can be rolled to make forearm supports, hand rolls, trochanter rolls, and more.5 If the individual is completely immobile, then it’s important to change their position at least every two hours.5

 Avoiding Pressure & Shear During ADLs

-A person is more prone to pressure injuries if they are dependent on a caregiver for their ADLs.6 Preventative measures can be taken during ADLs to avoid unnecessary pressure and shear.
+If a person is dependent on a caregiver for their ADLs, then they are more prone to pressure injuries.6 In this case, preventative measures can be taken during ADLs to avoid extra pressure and shear.
 Pay special attention to the strain placed on the skin during transfers and when dressing, toileting, and bathing, as these can be areas of risk for shear.
-Pressure sore developments may also be prevented with other treatments, such as massage and nutritional arrangements.6
+Furthermore, you can treat pressure injuries with other measures, such as massage and nutritional arrangements.6

 The Rewarding Results of 24-Hour Positioning Support